 How Transparent is it?
 Anchor link

 There's a strong belief among security researchers that openness and transparency leads to more secure tools.

-When considering a tool, see if its source code is available, and whether the code has an independent security audit to confirm the quality of its security.
-At the very least, software or hardware should have a detailed technical explanation of how it functions, for other experts to inspect.
+When considering a tool, see if its source code is available and whether it has an independent security audit to confirm the quality of its security.
+At the very least, software or hardware should have a detailed technical explanation of how it functions for other experts to inspect.

 How Clear are its Creators About its Advantages and Disadvantages?
 Anchor link

-You can't predict the future, but a good indicator of how toolmakers will behave in the future is their past activity.
+A good indicator of how toolmakers will behave in the future is their past activity.
 If the tool's website lists previous issues and links to regular updates and information—like specifically how long it has been since the software was last updated—you can be more confident that they will continue to provide this service in the future.

 What Happens if the Creators are Compromised?
 Anchor link

-The most resilient tools are those that consider this as a possible attack, and are designed to defend against this.
+The most resilient tools are those that consider this as a possible attack and are designed to defend against this.
 Look for language that asserts that a creator cannot access private data, rather than promises that a creator will not.
 Look for institutions with a reputation for fighting court orders for personal data.